 - Helps increase bone density levels

 We sell Vitamin K2 capsules using Natto derived menaquinone-7 (MK-7) form of Vitamin K2.
-Click here to order Vitamin K2 MK-7 100mcg capsules.
+They are available over the counter from our lab.
+To order you must register for an online consultation which is free.

 Geleijnse, J.M. et al 2004: Dietary intake of menquinone (Vitamin K2) is associated with a reduced risk of coronary heart disease: The Rotterdam Study.
 Am Soc Nutr Science.
 May 2004.
 Nutritional Epidemiology